 (c) If less than 2,500 tons of composted material from Type 3 feedstocks are produced per year, testing must be conducted once every four months.

 (d) If more than 2,500 tons of composted material from Type 3 are produced per year, testing must be conducted every 5,000 tons of feedstock used or monthly.

+(5) Testing liquid digestate for pathogen reduction.
+All anaerobic digestion facilities subject to this rule and proposing to use liquid digestate as a soil amendment, fertilizer or other productive use must test liquid digestate with the following frequency:

+(a) If less than one month storage capacity for liquid digestate; testing must be conducted monthly.

+(b) If between one month and six month storage capacity for liquid digestate; testing must be conducted quarterly.

+(b) If six month or greater storage capacity for liquid digestate; testing must be semi-annually.
 (5) All composting facilities subject to this rule must receive written approval from the department regarding methods of pathogen reduction and and pathogen testing for any use of liquid digestate other than:

 (a) discharge to an approved wastewater treatment system; or